 Searching for liens on a property should be part of any real estate investor's due diligence when looking to buy properties.
 There are three ways to do a property lien search:

 - Search online, particularly at the county assessor's office.
-Here’s a state-by-state list.

 - Visit the county assessor's office in person.

 - Ask a title company to perform a lien search.
-(Recommended)

 How to remove a lien

 The easiest way to remove a lien is simply to pay it.
 This is why at any closing with a title company, the loan will be listed on the HUD or settlement statement as a debt to be paid before any proceeds are released to the seller.
-A title company will record this transaction with the county and the lien will be satisfied.
+A title company will record this transaction with the county, and the lien will be satisfied.

 This is one reason why it's a good idea, particularly with contractors, to ask for a lien waiver when providing the final check for whatever work that contractor performed.
 By getting that lien waiver once the job is done, a contractor can't frivolously put a lien on your property.

-One final note: Sometimes there are liens on properties — particularly those that have passed through a tax foreclosure or probate — that were put on a long time ago.
-Or, as is often the case, there are liens that were paid off, but the recording wasn’t done right.
-In these cases, you may need to ask a title company to perform what’s called a ‘quiet title action.’
+In these cases, you may need to ask a title company to perform what's called a 'quiet title action.'
 Quiet title actions are a process title companies go through to remove such liens.
 It usually costs around $1,000, and most title companies should be able to carry out a quiet title action.
-They can take a while (sometimes several months) and, in the meantime, the property’s title will be clouded, and it will be tough or impossible to sell or refinance.
-But, in cases where quiet title action is the only way to get "clear title," you need to be prepared to use it.